Coaching Cancer Patients Beyond Treatment

 “Though we knew every form of treatment had side effects,” says Jean Sullivan, Coach Sullivan’s wife of 50 years, “at diagnosis, we didn’t know the extent of the many long-term issues or their progressive nature.”

-The O’Neal Comprehensive Cancer Center at UAB wants to help head and neck cancer patients like Coach Sullivan have a better quality of life during and after treatment.
+The UAB O’Neal Comprehensive Cancer Center wants to help head and neck cancer patients like Coach Sullivan have a better quality of life during and after treatment.
 As a result, with help from the Sullivans, UAB will launch the Pat and Jean Sullivan Comprehensive Head and Neck Cancer Survivor Care Program early next year — the first effort of its kind in the country.

 “Head and neck cancers are particularly difficult for patients to go through because of the cancer itself and its treatments can have an impact on many different levels,” says William R. Carroll, M.D., the John S. Odess Endowed Chair in Otolaryngology, chair of the UAB Department of Otolaryngology and senior scientist in the O’Neal Comprehensive Cancer Center.
 “For many years, the Sullivan family has been passionate about the idea of UAB creating a program to help head and neck cancer patients live better lives post diagnosis and treatment.
 Pat and Jean have overcome a lot of challenges, and by sharing their experiences and ideas, we’ve created a program that can help make things better for many of our patients.”